carlodev/SyntheticEddyMethod.jl/paper.md

 ```

 ## Results
-This is an example of the spectra created using SyntheticEddyMethod with a tent function for different turbulence intensity.
-The spectra referers to the fluctutation in time in one speicific point.
+This is an example of the spectra created using SyntheticEddyMethod with a tent function for different turbulence intensities.
+The spectra refers to the fluctuations in time in one specific point.

 ![Spectra](images/docs/Spectra.png){ width=50% }